ImACoderImACoderImACoder/ProjectOnyxAppleWatchFiles/README.md

 # ProjectOnyxAppleWatchFiles
 Files used to add project onyx code to the Apple Watch

 Start by opening xcode and creating a new project for Watch OS.
-Select the type "App"
+Select the type "App" and make sure it is a watch-only app

 Try to build the app.
 If you get a build error becuase no profiles for .watchkitapp click on the error and rename it after the project with a dot before it.  this will sign the app and allow it to build